 Back in 2019, Universal Studios began offering a Tasting Lanyard.
 For varying price ranges, you can purchase a Mardi Gras Tasting Lanyard.

-With this lanyard, you can get a certain number of items (based on the price) in a sample size from the restaurants in the French Quarter Courtyard.
+With this lanyard, you can get a certain number of items (based on the price) in a sample size from the food booths all over Universal Studios in Orlando.

-3 – Have Fun Interacting with the Street Performers
+2. Have Fun Interacting with the Street Performers from a Distance

 Watching them perform and interacting with them can be a lot of fun.